embassy-rs/ekv/README.md

 - Handle storage full condition.
 Currently panics.
 It should trigger compactions, then return error if still full.
 - Add (optional) CRCs to check data integrity.
 Both headers and data.
 - Allow N read transactions + 1 write transaction concurrently.
-- Support write align.
-Currently writes are not aligned, but most flash out there can only write in 4-byte or 8-byte blocks.
+- Support access align.
+Currently reads/writes are not aligned, but most flash out there can only be accessed in 4-byte or 8-byte blocks.
 - Support "progressive compaction": instead of compacting 2 whole files into one, do it page by page.
 - Async
 - Free uncommitted pages on transaction drop.